 Website: Morrow County Municipal Court

-- DUI / OVI
+• DUI / OVI

-In the municipal court, the first time you appear in court is your arraignment.
+The first time you appear in the Morrow County Municipal Court is your arraignment.
 During the arraignment, you will be asked to enter a plea.
 You have three choices – no contest, guilty, or not guilty.
-If you choose to plead guilty or no contest, you will often be sentenced and finish the case at that time.
-Your attorney will advise you on how you should plead.
+This choice is very important, so you should know how you’re going to plead before you go to court.
+If you choose to plead guilty or no contest, you will likely be sentenced and finish the case at that time.

-If you plead not guilty, you will have to return to court for your pretrial hearing.
-At that time, your attorney will negotiate with prosecutor and may reach a plea agreement.
-If no deal is made and there are motions pending, you will have a motion hearing for the judge to decide outstanding legal issues.
+If you plead not guilty, you will return to court for a pretrial hearing.
+At that time, you or your attorney will negotiate with prosecutor and may reach a plea agreement.
+If no plea bargain is made and there are motions pending, you will have a motion hearing for the judge to decide outstanding legal issues.
 Then, if you still have not reached an agreement with the prosecuting attorney, you will have a trial.
 After your trial, you will be found either guilty or not guilty.
 If the judge or jury finds you guilty, you will then have to go through sentencing.
-At the sentencing, the judge will let you know what punishment you will receive.You May Not Want To Go to Court Alone
+At the sentencing, the judge will let you know what punishment you will receive.